c3armaanbutt/dl4h_final_project/README.md

 ## Data Download Instructions

-Please download the and extract the `NOTEEVENTS.csv` and `PRESCRIPTIONS.csv` to `/data/real-mimic-iii-database`.
+Please download the data from `https://physionet.org/content/mimiciii-demo/1.4/` and extract the `NOTEEVENTS.csv` and `PRESCRIPTIONS.csv` to `/data/real-mimic-iii-database`.

 ## Data Pre-Processing Code